 Before you buy, take inventory of the devices you use daily.
 This will help you prioritize the ports you can’t live without.

-- USB-A Ports: These are the classic rectangular USB ports we’ve used for years.
-They are essential for connecting mice, keyboards, webcams, flash drives, and countless other legacy peripherals.
-Look for hubs with at least two USB-A ports, preferably with USB 3.0 (or higher) speeds for fast data transfer.
+- USB-A Ports: These are the classic rectangular USB ports essential for connecting mice, keyboards, webcams, and flash drives.
+Look for hubs with at least two USB-A ports, preferably with USB 3.0 (or higher) speeds for fast data transfer up to 5Gbps.

 - SD/microSD Card Readers: For photographers, videographers, and drone enthusiasts, built-in card readers are a massive time-saver.
 They eliminate the need for a separate dongle to transfer files from your camera or device.